dimagi/commcare-cloud/docs/howto/migrate-s3-to-s3.md

 Legend:
 - `Not referenced` is OK.
-It means that the blob that was said to be "missing" isn't in the blobdb but also isn't referenced in blob metadata anymore, so it was likely deleted while the migration was running.
+It means that the blob that was said to be "missing" isn't in the blobdb but also isn't referenced by its parent object anymore (this is only meaningful if `BlobMeta.parent_id` is a couch identifier that can be used to lookup the parent object), so it was likely deleted while the migration was running.
 - `Not found` means that the missing blob is still referenced in blob metadata, but not found in either the old backend or new backend.